The bulletin board for America's public schools. Parents, teachers, students, and staff. One community per school.

 How many high schools are in Wakulla County?

-Wakulla County, Florida has 2 public high schools, along with 2 middle schools and 5 elementary schools.
+Wakulla County, Florida has 2 public high schools, serving approximately 1,369 students.

 What is the largest school district in Wakulla County?